How We Made Our Old Farmhouse in Piemonte Comfortable Year-Round

 • New windows: We installed double-glazed wooden windows with an authentic look.
 Cost: €1.400 per window.

 • Attic insulation: Instead of insulating the roof, we insulated the attic floor to keep unused spaces out of the heating zone.
-Cost: €38 - 52 per square meter without installation.
+Cost: €38 - 52 per square meter without installation. (you could think of cellulose because it’s not interesting for pests)

 • Interior wall insulation: We added insulation only where it wouldn’t affect architectural details.
 External insulation is often ideal but can change the appearance of the building significantly.